Acronis services to use for upload and download of large amounts of data to cloud

 How to set up Initial Seeding and Large Scale Recovery service

 Acronis recommendations for setting up the service:

 - Decide on licensing and pricing.
-Note that there is no count of Initial Seeding/Large Scale Recovery orders in Acronis Backup Cloud.
+Note that there is no count of Initial Seeding/Large Scale Recovery orders in Acronis Cyber Protect Cloud.

 - Think of the shipping procedure.
 We recommend DHL, UPS or Fedex as shipping providers.
 Note that customers may want their hard drives back, so you would either need a return shipping label from them or include return shipping costs in the price of the Initial Seeding service.

 - Decide on a notification service for the customers.
-Acronis Backup Cloud does not send notifications upon Initial Seeding backup creation or upload/download completion.
+Acronis Cyber Protect Cloud does not send notifications upon Initial Seeding backup creation or upload/download completion.